 KRDO out of Colorado Springs once reported that prostitution was practically legal in the Pikes Peak region.15 That assertion, however, is misleading and refers to a claim that the police do not actively investigate and crack down on prostitution in the region.
 Rather, they act only when there is a complaint of prostitution.

 Prostitution is not legal anywhere in Colorado.
 As such, there are no licensed brothels in Colorado.
+And prostitution that occurs in massage parlors is illegal.
 The only state currently home to licensed brothels is the State of Nevada.

 Yes, there have been efforts to legalize prostitution in Colorado and those efforts are ongoing.
 The reasons for legalization are many but circle around two basic concepts: